ilakshay14/espressobar/README.md

 # Thanks!
 <p>Hi!
 Feel free to check it out and let us know how we can improve it further.</p>
-<p>This project is still in a very early stage and we love it alot and would like to hear from you how we can make it better.</p>
+<p>This project is still in a very early stage and we love it alot and would like to hear from you how we can make it better.
+Feel free to open a PR and contribute it if you want.</p>

 # Contributors